-Zak Bates is pretty normal for a sixteen year old.
+Zak Bates is pretty normal for a thirteen-year-old.
 Okay, he does own his own zoo, but other than that, he’s pretty average.
-But when he’s visited by Ra-Kit, a magic cat with a bad catnip habit on a life or death mission, he is ill prepared for the assignment she blackmails him to accept – to represent the Animal Kingdom before the United Nations’ Conference on World Pollution.
+But when he’s visited by Ra-Kit, a magic cat with a bad catnip habit on a life or death mission, he is ill-prepared for the assignment she blackmails him to accept – to represent the Animal Kingdom before the United Nations’ Conference on World Pollution.

 W. Bradford Swift’s love for animals and a desire to make a difference led him to becoming a small animal veterinarian as his first career.
 Along the way he continued to read and study science fiction and fantasy, promising himself that one day he would give back to the many authors who kept him entertained and more or less sane by writing his own speculative fiction.

 Swift is best known for his visionary fiction and nonfiction books that “entertain while also enlightening and encouraging the reader to expand their sense of what’s possible, and then applying that expanded awareness to their life.”
 He is a graduate of Clarion West in Seattle, and lives in the “Paradise Found” of the Blue Ridge mountains of North Carolina with his wife, Ann, their daughter, Amber, and a menagerie of four-legged family members.

 Brad Swift’s Dominion Over All is a delight.
 Both youth and adult readers can relate to young Zak’s rite of passage into an adventurer’s life.
 This piece is teeming with timely themes such as concern for our global environment and the absolute necessity of valuing each and every form of life.
 The reader will find this to be a page turner and the ending leaves one waiting for the sequel!